Walk...

 It seems like most of the time the rewards are defined as obtaining more authority and becoming closer to Jesus.

 1B.
-The Judgment Seat of Christ (present).
+Judgment of believers: The Judgment Seat of Christ (present).

 There is also a present day judgment for believers.